 Not every advert you create will need a call to action, but most will.
 A call to action must be easy to see and match the page the user is sent to.

-When using call to actions, you must analyze the page you’re sending traffic to in order to create the base of your advert.
+When using the call to action, you must analyze the page you’re sending traffic to to create your advert’s base.

 To reach your client’s objective of securing a sale, signing up to their website, or reading a blog post, you need the user to stay on their website once they click the advert.
-Customers may leave directly after clicking if there is no ad scent, that is the experience they see on the website is totally different from the advert banner they viewed.
+Customers may leave directly after clicking if there is no ad scent.
+The experience they see on the website is totally different from the advert banner they viewed.

 Sony’s banner ads and website have a strong ad scent as they use the same color, font, and white space in both their advert and website.

-Call to actions should also pass the squint test.
+The call to action should also pass the squint test.

 The squint test is a simple way to detect whether your call to action stands out or not.
 To perform the squint test, take three steps away from your monitor, squint your eyes, and if you cannot clearly spot the call to action button, your call to action needs to be adjusted.

-You will rarely see the call to action button at the top of the advert with the text and image at the bottom or at the left of an image.
+You will rarely see the call to action button at the top of the advert with the text and image at the bottom of the left of an image.

 PROMOTIONS AND OFFER-BASED BANNERS

-As websites become more flexible, there are dozens of widgets and pieces of content that attracts the human eye.
+As websites become more flexible, dozens of widgets and pieces of content attract the human eye.
 In most studies, animation banners always outperform static banners, but they can also end up annoying the user and devaluing your client’s brand if done incorrectly.

-The best animation adverts lead the customer through a quick story as can be seen by this Samsung advert.
+The best animation adverts lead the customer through a quick story, as seen by this Samsung advert.

-It first reveals the product and our eyes focus on it; then comes the text that redirects us to the second part of the story.
-Finally, we’re shown the call to action button which jumps out at us telling the user’s subconscious mind that the next appropriate action is to click and learn more.
+It first reveals the product, and our eyes focus on it; then comes the text that redirects us to the second part of the story.
+Finally, we have the call to action button, which jumps out at us.
+Telling the user’s subconscious mind that the next appropriate action is to click and learn more.